pwyf/ati/2018/agencies/korea-koica.md

 ---

-Despite having started publishing to the IATI Registry, the Korea International Cooperation Agency (Korea-KOICA) remains in the poor category.
+The Korea International Cooperation Agency (Korea-KOICA) is in the poor category.

+It started publishing to the IATI Registry for the first time.

 Korea-KOICA publishes less than quarterly and out of 36 indicators, only 10 are available in the comparable IATI format